IBM-Bluemix-Docs/mobilefoundation/protecting_adapters.md

 copyright:
   years: 2018, 2019
-lastupdated: "2019-06-10"
+lastupdated: "2019-11-29"

 keywords: mobile foundation security, adapter security

 subcollection:  mobilefoundation

 ---

+{:external: target="_blank" .external}
 {:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
-{:tip: .tip}
+{:codeblock: .codeblock}
 {:pre: .pre}
-{:codeblock: .codeblock}
 {:screen: .screen}
+{:tsSymptoms: .tsSymptoms}
+{:tsCauses: .tsCauses}
+{:tsResolve: .tsResolve}
+{:tip: .tip}
+{:important: .important}
 {:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:javascript: .ph data-hd-programlang='javascript'}
+{:download: .download}
 {:java: .ph data-hd-programlang='java'}
+{:ruby: .ph data-hd-programlang='ruby'}
+{:c#: .ph data-hd-programlang='c#'}
+{:objectc: .ph data-hd-programlang='Objective C'}
 {:python: .ph data-hd-programlang='python'}
+{:javascript: .ph data-hd-programlang='javascript'}
+{:php: .ph data-hd-programlang='PHP'}
 {:swift: .ph data-hd-programlang='swift'}
+{:reactnative: .ph data-hd-programlang='React Native'}
+{:csharp: .ph data-hd-programlang='csharp'}
+{:ios: .ph data-hd-programlang='iOS'}
+{:android: .ph data-hd-programlang='Android'}
+{:cordova: .ph data-hd-programlang='Cordova'}
 {:xml: .ph data-hd-programlang='xml'}

 # Protecting adapters
 {: #protecting_adapters}

-In your adapter, you can specify the protecting scope for a Java method or JavaScript resource procedure, or for an entire Java resource class, as outlined in the following [Java](#protect-java-adapter-resources) and [JavaScript](#protect-javascript-adapter-resources) sections.
+In your adapter, you can specify the protecting scope for a Java&trade; method or JavaScript resource procedure, or for an entire Java&trade; resource class, as outlined in the following [Java](#protect-java-adapter-resources) and [JavaScript](#protect-javascript-adapter-resources) sections.
 A scope is defined as a string of one or more space-separated scope elements (“scopeElement1 scopeElement2 …”), or null to apply the default scope.

-The default MobileFirst scope is `RegisteredClient`, which require an access token for accessing the resource and verifies that the resource request is from an application that is registered with MobileFirst Server.
+The default {{site.data.keyword.mobilefoundation_short}} scope is `RegisteredClient`, which require an access token for accessing the resource and verifies that the resource request is from an application that is registered with {{site.data.keyword.mobilefoundation_short}} Server.
 This protection is always applied, unless you [disable resource protection](#disabling-resource-protection).
 Therefore, even if you do not set a scope for your resource, it is still protected.

-`RegisteredClient` is a reserved MobileFirst keyword.
+`RegisteredClient` is a reserved {{site.data.keyword.mobilefoundation_short}} keyword.
 Do not define custom scope elements or security checks by this name.
 {: note}

-## Protecting Java adapter resources
+## Protecting Java&trade; adapter resources
 {: #protect-java-adapter-resources}

 To assign a protecting scope to a JAX-RS method or class, add the `@OAuthSecurity` annotation to the method or class declaration, and set the `scope` element of the annotation to your preferred scope.
 Replace `YOUR_SCOPE` with a string of one or more scope elements (“scopeElement1 scopeElement2 …”):